rianaali/cse15l-lab-reports/Lab1.md

 2. Once installed, keep settings as is.
 You should see something like this:
 3. ![Image](lab1screen1.png)
 4. To remotely connect you will need to open a command terminal in VS code (not your computer's terminal).
 If you are on Windows, you will need to download Git before this.
-5. To open a terminal, use the keyport shortcut Ctrl + "`" OR COMMAND "`".
+5. To open a terminal, use either keyport shortcut: "Ctrl + \`" OR "Command + \`".
-6. Type the below command and enter into the terminal, where "zz" is replaced to your specific account username. ssh cs15lwi23zz@ieng6.ucsd.edu
+7. Type the below command and enter into the terminal, where "zz" is replaced to your specific account username. ssh cs15lwi23zz@ieng6.ucsd.edu
 7. Your computer will likely ask "Are you sure you want to continue connecting (yes/no/[fingerprint])?".
 Type yes and enter.
 8. You will now be prompted for a password.
 Type it in the terminal, but note you will not be able to see it visually on your screen but it will be recorded.
 Tip: simply copy and paste it into the command line.